Appearance

 CAUTION

-This exercise should be completed by the cluster-1
+This exercise should be completed by the cluster-1 user ONLY.

 2. Creating an Import Policy